If you’re a hiring manager at a franchise or chain company - chances are you’ve dealt with the same applicant more than once in one way or another.

 Whenever there is a duplicate email, there will be a yellow notification at the top of the page indicating the duplicate.
 If there is no history it will say, "There are no records to display" in place of the table.
 We recommend not deleting any previous applications unless the submission was in error so that you can always track applicants who re-apply.
 Another tip is to tag applicants with labels so you can see their full history.

-Think about your company re-hiring policy and how tracking history can help your HR team.
+Think about your company re-hiring policy and how tracking history when it comes to former employees can help your HR team.